6 World Famous Haunted Places in Malaysia

 Image Source/ Credit: lenpep.wordpress.com

 Once known as Caledonia house, this mansion was renamed as 99 Door Haunted Mansion by John Ramsden, who was from one of the richest families in England.
 The house was so named for its remarkable 99 doors, which ultimately did little to help the owner escape his gruesome fate.
 In 1948, John Ramsden was brutally murdered by Communist guerillas.
 Soon after, his wife, traumatised by the murder of her husband, took her own life in the very same house where they once lived a calm, peaceful and prosperous life.
 This historical building now lives on as a haunted house favoured by witch doctors who use the site to supercharge their black magic rituals.
 As if that is not creepy enough, local rumours have said that at 12 midnight, a 100th door appears, which many claim to be a portal between this world and the spirit realm.
 We don’t know how many have crossed the threshold to the other side, nor do we know how many have failed to return.
-All we know is that the house is a popular site for paranormal explorers and ghost hunters, so much so that Amy’s Crypt, a notable paranormal investigator, made a video and published an article about the mansion.
+All we know is that the house is a popular site for paranormal explorers and ghost hunters, so much so that Amy’s Crypt, a notable paranormal investigator, made a video and published an article about this haunted place in Malaysia.

 3. Penang War Museum